 Research

-The terahertz (THz) domain lies at the intersection of photonics and electronics.
-THz waves are characterized by a frequency between 100 GHz and 10 THz, corresponding to the natural vibration frequency of many molecules, a wavelength between 30µm and 3mm, which gives them high penetrating power, and low energy (0.4 to 4 meV), making them completely harmless, particularly to living organisms.
-In addition, many materials are transparent to THz radiation, also known as T-rays.
+The terahertz (THz) field lies at the intersection of photonics and electronics.
+THz waves are characterized by a frequency ranging from 100 GHz to 10 THz, corresponding to the natural vibration frequencies of many molecules; a wavelength ranging from 30 µm to 3 mm, which gives them strong penetrating power; and low energy (0.4 to 4 meV), making them completely harmless, particularly to living organisms.
+Furthermore, a large number of materials are transparent to THz radiation, also known as T-rays.
 However, these rays are reflected by metals and absorbed by polar liquids, including water.
-These specific properties give rise to a large number of applications for THz spectroscopy and THz imaging in fields as varied as cosmology, non-destructive testing, security, heritage studies, and more.
+These specific properties give rise to a wide range of applications for THz spectroscopy and THz imaging in fields as diverse as cosmology, non-destructive testing, security, and heritage studies…

 [1] M. Dyakonov and M. Shur, Phys.
 Rev. Lett.
 71, 2465 (1993).